As the United States is confronting pervasive issues of racism and injustice, our treatment facility considers this time to be a teachable moment.

 - incorporating diverse cultural values into treatment programs, such as considerations for spirituality, religion, and cultural identity

-- expanding access to specialty treatment services for low-income patients
+- expanding access to specialty treatment services for clients with low incomes

 - addressing potential language barriers by employing bilingual staff members

 Unfortunately, there are many economic barriers to this that can make it difficult for people to access the long-term care they may need.
-These barriers can include being low-income, housing instability, or lacking transportation.
+These barriers can include earning a lower income, experiencing housing instability, or lacking transportation.

 Addressing racial disparities in addiction treatment settings requires a real effort to work with all patients to help them succeed within a treatment program and in their lives beyond.